-Your RADEONTM card offers ratiometric expansion (or digital panel scaling as it is commonly known).
+The RADEONTM 9000 family offers ratiometric expansion (or digital panel scaling as it is commonly known).
 This expands a low resolution image to fill a higher resolution panel.
 However, ratiometric expansion is only available on the Primary display.
 Therefore, if a flat panel display (FPD) is set as Secondary, the Extended Desktop mode is disabled and the resolution is less than the FPD's native resolution.
 This causes the FPD to default to center mode.